PelionIoT/mbed-connector-api-node-quickstart/README.md

 1. Login to your account at [https://connector.mbed.com](https://connector.mbed.com).
 2. Under **My applications**, click **Access keys**.
 3. Click **Create New Access Key**.
 When prompted, enter a name for the access key (ex.
 "Quickstart") and click **ADD**.
-4. Copy the access key you just created and use it when you're [configuring your app](#configuring-the-app)
+4. Copy the access key you just created and use it when you're [configuring your app](#configuring-the-app).

 ### Finding Your Endpoint's Name

 1. Login to your account at [https://connector.mbed.com](https://connector.mbed.com).
 2. Under **My devices**, click **Connected devices**.
 3. Find your endpoint in the list.
-Copy its name and use it when you're [configuring your app](#configuring-the-app)
+Copy its name and use it when you're [configuring your app](#configuring-the-app).